What are ticks?

 How do I get rid of ticks?

 At Green Flag Services, we understand that ticks are a nuisance and difficult to control and eliminate.
 If you are having problems with ticks on your property, reach out to us today.
-We can provide you with the tick control services needed to get rid of ticks and prevent them from returning.
+We can provide you with the tick control services for your home to get rid of ticks and prevent them from returning.

-If you need help removing ticks or other pests from your DeLand, Daytona Beach, Port Orange, Baldwin Park, Lake Nona, or Lake Mary, FL, residential or commercial property, call Green Flag Services today!
+If you need help removing ticks or other pests from your DeLand, Daytona Beach, Port Orange, Baldwin Park, Kissimmee, and Oviedo, FL, residential or commercial property, call Green Flag Services today!

 How can I prevent ticks in the future?

-Don’t allow ticks to take over your yard.
+Don’t allow ticks to take over your commercial property or home.
 Partner with the professionals at Green Flag Services and put into place the following easy to implement prevention tips:

 - After spending time outside, check yourself, kids, and pets for ticks.